United Farmers of Alberta: Majority governments

 As was the case with other United Farmer governments in Manitoba and Ontario, the UFA was elected unexpectedly and without a leader.
 To form its cabinet it went outside the Legislature to recruit a Premier, as did the other United Farmer governments.
 The UFA even approached Liberal leader Charles Stewart to remain as premier.
 Stewart declined, however, not wanting to lead the assembly as a member of the opposition.
 UFA President Henry Wise Wood also declined, and Vice-President Percival Baker, an elected MLA, died 24 hours after the election.
 Ultimately, UFA executive member Herbert Greenfield was named the first UFA Premier.
 Among his cabinet were Irene Parlby, the second female cabinet minister in the British Empire, and Calgary Labour Party MLA Alex Ross as Minister of Public Works.

 The United Farmers government initiated several reforms, including improving medical care, broadening labour rights and making the tax system fairer.
 It made good on its promise of electoral reform, bringing in a measure of proportional representation through the STV.
 In 1923, the government formed the Alberta Wheat Pool and upset some of its support base by ending Prohibition, replacing it with open sale of alcohol through government-owned liquor stores and carefully regulated beer parlours, and refusing to establish a provincial bank, a bank owned by the provincial government, despite UFA conventions calling for it.

 In 1925, John E. Brownlee, who was already widely believed to be the "true" leader of the United Farmers, succeeded Greenfield as Premier.
 Brownlee led the party to a second majority government in the 1926 election.

 In 1929, after years of negotiating, Brownlee gained control over Alberta's natural resources.
 This was a right other provinces were granted at Confederation or upon entry into Confederation, but which Alberta and Saskatchewan were denied when they became provinces in 1905, instead receiving a yearly cash subsidy from the federal government.
 This deal would later become a critical factor in Alberta's economic success as the province's oil deposits were exploited.

-Riding a wave of popularity resulting from this agreement, Brownlee led the United Farmers to a third majority government in the 1930 election, despite alienating socialists and labour groups as he led the party in a conservative fashion, and despite the quickly deteriorating financial conditions.
+Riding a wave of popularity resulting from this agreement, Brownlee led the United Farmers to a third majority government in the 1930 election.
+This was despite alienating socialists and labour groups as he led the party in a conservative fashion, and despite the quickly deteriorating financial conditions.